RajeevBaniya/meeting-notes-summarizer-and-sharer/README.md

 ## Notes

-- Only .txt files supported
+- Only .txt files supported for now
+- In future pdf and  audio upload transcription option will be there